 Our umbrella project, called Living Room 3, curated by Gabriel Adams, is part of a series of Living Room exhibitions which mix "lounge, workshop, performance and game space in an experimental setting."
 The idea is for artists to gather in an international location, respond to the site, and make work on the spot.

 I imagined Scissor language as an attempt to cut through the linearity of borders, edges, time, to the territory of presence embodied in the act of painting.
 Presence, freedom, all at once-ness vs the linear form of clothesline, tape, and hallway.
-The reference to laundry and clothesline performs another connecting role: the quotidien chores to which we are all bound; the grounding element in a life, and the through line of daily, practical activity that unites people across borders.
+The reference to laundry and clothesline performs a connecting role: the quotidien chores to which we are all bound; the grounding element in a life, and the through line of daily, practical activity that unites people across borders.

 The actual installation became a diagram of its own evolution.
 Walking the length of the hallway is to enter a timeline of my process and week in Tbilisi.
 The installation begins with an unopened clothesline mounted on the wall; a functional object transformed into a presence worthy of contemplation; a reversing of the quotidian (laundry) into a kind of beautiful object hood.
 And a form of potential, of linearity bound up.